Online Certification Preparation for Dyslexia Specialists (OCPDS)

 OCPDS is accredited by the International Dyslexia Association as an IDA Accredited Plus Program.
 OCPDS maintains the high standards of this organization and keeps the Knowledge and Practice Standards (KPS) at the forefront of teacher preparation.

-The OCPDS program uses Neuhaus’ Concepts in Literacy curriculum.
+The OCPDS program uses Neuhaus’ structured literacy curriculum, Concepts in Literacy, which is systematic, sequential, and comprehensive.
 Based on the Orton-Gillingham approach, the curriculum uses multisensory activities to teach phonological awareness, decoding, spelling, writing, and comprehension.

 - 150 documented hours with students